Genetic Analysis of CryptoWall Ransomware

 {1|crypt1|C6B359277232C8E248AFD89C98E96D65|0|2|1||55.59.84.254}

 This blob consists of the campaign ID, an MD5 hashed unique computer identifier, a CUUID, and the victims public IP address.
 After preparation of this campaign string, the ransomware will begin to resolve the two I2P addresses.
 Once CryptoWall sends its first ping to the C2 server, the malware expects back an RC4 encrypted string, which will contain a public key used to encrypt all the files on disk.
-The malware has the ability to decrypt this string using the same RC4 algorithm from earlier, and will parse the info from this block: {216|1pai7ycr7jxqkilp.onion|[pub_key]|US|[unique_id]}
+The malware has the ability to decrypt this string using the same RC4 algorithm from earlier, and will parse the info from this block: {216|1pai7ycr7jxqkilp.onion|[pub_key]|US|[unique_id]}.
+The onion route is for the ransom note, and is a personalized route that the victim can enter using a TOR browser.
+The site most likely contains further instructions on how to pay the ransom.

-Since the C2 servers are no longer active; in order to actually know what our fake C2 server should send back to the malware; the parser logic had to be carefully dissected which is located at 0x00405203
+Since the C2 servers are no longer active; in order to actually know what our fake C2 server should send back to the malware; the parser logic had to be carefully dissected which is located at 0x00405203.

 victim_id = GetXBytesFromC2Data(decrypted_block_data_from_c2, &hex_7c, &ptr_to_data_out);

-will now hold an ID number of 216 (we got that number since we placed it there in our fake C2).
+ptr_to_data_out and EAX will now hold an ID number of 216 (we got that number since we placed it there in our fake C2).
 The next block of code will finish the rest of the data:

 while ( victim_id )